DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 You can see the instance ip and port.
 Just copy and paste it in your browser and should be able to see a webpage.

-The result will be a page like this:
+The result will be a page similar to this:

 ![Result]
 (/images/static.png)